rnleach/sonde/README.md

 ## Future Development
  - A data downloader and manager.
- - Support for loading [bufr][bufr] files so that measured data can be inspected too.
  - Saving and loading of the configuration and colors.
  - For a more complete and up to date list of issues and enhancements see the [issues][issues] page.